 Who was the last English team to win the Champions League?
 Chelsea, in 2012.
 They won the Europa League the following year.
 Otherwise, of late, English teams have been pretty horrible in European competitions.
-As I write this, in April 2017, the only one still standing is Manchester United.
-They are in the semifinals of the Europa League.
+But in this year’s competition, four English teams — Tottenham Hotspur, Manchester City, Liverpool and Manchester United — made up half the quarterfinalists.

 So as this season winds down over the next few weeks, you may notice there are in fact three leagues going on, just within the Premier League:

 - Who is going to win?
-(Probably Chelsea, maybe Tottenham)
+(Liverpool or Manchester City)

 - Who is going to finish in the top four?
-(Chelsea, Tottenham, probably Manchester City, and either Man U or Liverpool or Arsenal.
+(Along with Liverpool and City, two of Arsenal, Spurs, Man U and Tottenham.)

-In other words, some very big clubs in English soccer — two of those last three — are going to have themselves a bitterly disappointing season.
-One might not even make the Europa League!
+In other words, some very big clubs in English soccer — two of those last four — are going to have themselves a bitterly disappointing season by not making it into the Champions League for next season.

 And now you know why some teams with no shot at winning the title will, over these next few weeks, play some incredibly important games.